teamsquad-io/amateur-tv/readme.txt

 At present there are the following blocks:

-**Cam List**
+**Amateur TV Cams**

 By adding a list of cameras you can list all live broadcasts.
 Filter by gender, age, or language, and customize the elements you want to show, such as live stream or number of viewers.
 Set the color of the labels.

+**Amateur TV iFrame**

+Show the cam streaming and the chat.
+Filter by gender, age.

 = Third party dependency =